SAP-archive/sap-iot-smart-bagger-scenario/README.md

 ## Description

-These iot reference applications are meant to make it simpler for you to build your own iot application.
+These IoT reference applications are meant to make it simpler for you to build your own iot application.
 It walks you through all of the steps and provides you with all configuration and source code required for you to be able to reproduce the application 1:1.

 It features the use of SAP Leonardo IoT and a Web-based UI.